 Even after the abuse ends, victims who remain silent carry emotional scars with them.
 Often, the only way to heal is to seek justice against the abuser.

 The process of seeking justice for sexual assault or harassment

 Victims of sexual assault should press criminal charges against the assailant.
 They can also sue for personal injury.
 In many cases, a victim can also sue an institution for negligence.
 For example, if a school, hospital or nursing home employs someone they should have known was a danger, the institution could be liable for that employee’s actions.

 Victims of sexual harassment on the job can file a complaint with the EEOC, while victims in a college setting can file with a claim with the U.S. Department of Education.
 Victims can also file a lawsuit in state or federal court.

 However, victims must be aware of statutory deadlines for administrative claims, as well as statutes of limitations.
 For example, New York allows five years for victims of sexual assault to file a lawsuit.
 The period begins on the date of the assault or, for minor victims, on the victim’s 18th birthday.
-When you seek our help, we will provide the prompt and professional counsel you deserve by holding your abuser accountable through the civil court system.
+When you seek our help, I will provide the prompt and professional counsel you deserve by holding your abuser accountable through the civil court system.

 Contact a Chester, New York sexual assault lawyer for a free initial consultation